mprsic/performa365docs/docs/howto/work_with_reports.rst

 Types of reports
 *****************

-Following reports are currently available on the reports page:
+The following reports are currently available on the reports page:

 RPT-USR01
 ^^^^^^^^^^